rebelsky/sams-assorted-musings-reflections/acm.md

-One of the side effects of being a computer scientist at a small liberal arts college in the midwest is that I find the same acronym regularly gets used for two of my primary organizations, and I'm not always sure which one is correct.
+One of the side effects of being a computer scientist at a small liberal arts college in the midwest is that I find the same acronym regularly gets used for two of my primary organizations, and I'm not always sure which one is intended.
 The letters ACM can stand for the *Association of Computing Machinery*, one of the main organizations of computing professionals [1].
-It can also stand for Associated Colleges of the Midwest [4], a group of liberal arts colleges in Minnesota, Iowa, Illinois, Wisconsin, and Colorado [5].
+It can also stand for *Associated Colleges of the Midwest* [4], a group of liberal arts colleges in Minnesota, Iowa, Illinois, Wisconsin, and Colorado [5].
 When I get email that says "Cool ACM opportunity available", it usually takes me a minute or two to figure what kind of opportunity it is.